dockersamples/global-2018-hol/beginner-win/README.md

 As long as the SQL Server process keeps running, Docker will keep the container running in the background.

-Use the following two commands to view the processes running inside the container, and to see the logs being written in the the container:
+Use the following two commands to view the processes running inside the container, and to see the logs being written in the container:

 ```.term1
 docker container top sql